core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
-: 2.05 "Content" or 200 "OK".
+: 2.05 "Content".

 Failure:
-: 4.00 "Bad Request" or 400 "Bad Request".
+: 4.00 "Bad Request".
 Malformed request.

 Failure:
-: 4.04 "Not Founds" or 404 "Not Found". /.well-known/core does not exist or is empty.
+: 4.04 "Not Founds". /.well-known/core does not exist or is empty.

 Failure:
-: 5.03 "Service Unavailable" or 503 "Service Unavailable".
+: 5.03 "Service Unavailable".
 Service could not perform the operation.

 HTTP support:
-: YES
+: NO

 The endpoints MUST be deleted after the expiration of their lifetime.
 Additional operations on the registration resource cannot be executed because no registration location is returned.